Bayesian estimation of a decreasing density: Introduction

 \subsection{Contributions}

 In Theorem 4 in \cite{Salomond} the rate $(\log n / n)^{2/9}$ is derived for pointwise loss at any $x>0$.
 For $x=0$, only posterior consistency is derived, essentially under the assumption that the base measure admits a density $g_0$ for which there exists $1<a_1\le a_2$ such that $ e^{-a_1/\th} \lesssim g_0(\th) \lesssim e^{-a_2/\th}$ when $\th$ is sufficiently small (theorem 4).
 These are interesting results, though one would hope to prove the rate $n^{-1/3}$ for all $x\ge 0$.
+Under specific conditions on the underlying density, this rate is attained by estimators to be discussed in section \ref{sec:methods}.
 We explain why the techniques in the proof of \cite{Salomond} cannot be used to obtain rates at zero and present an alternative proof (using different arguments).
 This proof not only reveals consistency, but also yields a contraction rate equal to $n^{-2/9}$ (up to log factors) that coincides with the case $x>0$.
 We argue that with the present method of proof a better rate is not easily obtained.
 Many results from \cit{Salomond} are important ingredients to the proof we present.
 The first key contribution of this paper is to derive the claimed contraction rate, combining some of Salomond's results with new arguments.